Gracemere Homestead: History

 Daisy Archer, and later her daughter Joan born in 1890, were largely responsible for the woodcarvings that decorate the interior of the main house at Gracemere Homestead.
 Daisy's interest in woodcarving had been inspired chiefly by the station bookkeeper, Henry James King-Church.
 He also fostered Joan's initial interest in the craft.
 Unlike her mother, whose work was completed for private enjoyment, Joan exhibited her work and received prizes in Rockhampton and Toowoomba.
 The key pieces of carving in the house decorated the sitting room.
 Prior to the 1890s, Daisy was responsible for carving the fireplace surrounds, the fire screen, the carved panels of the bookshelves, a spinning chair and behind this, a carved pelmet.
 Her husband Robert suggested that the chimneypiece be panelled and embellished, and this work was probably carried out before 1905.
 King-Church was responsible for the roundel at the top of the chimney, which carried the date AD 1858 and was surrounded by the motto 'East West hame's best'.
 Underneath it he also completed an opposing pair of griffins.
 Below this was Joan's first carving, matched bird panels.
 Daisy's carving for the bookshelves shows the inspiration she drew from Nordic folk carvings.
-While her cousin and fiance Alister Archer (James Archer's son) served overseas during the First World War, Joan completed a replica of a Norwegian chair from c1200 AD that was held in the Oslo Museum.
+While her cousin and fiancé Alister Archer (James Archer's son) served overseas during the First World War, Joan completed a replica of a Norwegian chair from c1200 AD that was held in the Oslo Museum.
 She also completed a dining room dresser.
 Joan continued the Nordic associations but tackled illustrative themes from folk tales and legends and included figures rather than only flowers, scrolls and other Neo-Renaissance motifs.